sofa-framework/doc/components/solidmechanics/spring/meshspringforcefield.md

 <!-- generate_doc -->
 # MeshSpringForceField

-Spring force field acting along the edges of a mesh
+Spring force field acting along the edges of a mesh.

 ## Vec1d